Diocese of Lipari

 The Diocese of Lipari was a Latin Church diocese of the Catholic Church located in the town of Lipari in the Aeolian Islands of Sicily, Italy.
 The diocese consisted of the entire island of Lipari as well as seven smaller adjacent islands.
 In 1986, it was suppressed, and its territory incorporated into the Archdiocese of Messina-Lipari-Santa Lucia del Mela.

 History

 Geology

-Lipari is a volcanic island, and as a result often suffers earthquakes, occassionally of considerable but local force.
+Lipari is a volcanic island, and as a result often suffers earthquakes, occasionally of considerable but local force.
 A major eruption took place in 729, leaving a high pumice cone which is 476m (1570 feet) high; the population must have fled, at least temporarily.
 Another major eruption took place on the north end of Lipari at Rocche Rosse in 1220.

 One crater, called Monte Pilato, is mined for pumice and has numerous caves.
 Anachronistically, Monte Pilato figures in the romance of Agatho, the purported first bishop of the island in the 260's.
 There are still hot springs and fumaroles.